 When a child becomes a part of the foster care system, the ultimate goal is to reunite the family.
 These children range in age from newborns to teenagers.
 They are often placed with a foster family who will care for them and make sure that their needs are met while they are a part of the system.
-During this process, the legal system often attempts to work with biological family to resolve the problems that caused the children to be placed in the foster system.
+During this process, the legal system often attempts to work with the biological families to resolve the problems that caused the children to be placed in the foster system.
 However, reunification is not always possible, and many of these children will eventually need to be adopted by loving families.

 In other cases, the birth parents know that they are unable to take care of a baby.
 When this happens, they will often investigate available options.
 There are numerous couples who are longing for a child of their own; however, they have not been able to have one.
 Adoption can be a benefit to all involved.